hiperiondev/stack_vm/docs/use/data_types/index.rst

 | *An array of any type of objects*
 | This type ever reside in Heap.
 | Can be created by instruction NEW_ARRAY and referenced by PUSH_ARRAY, GET_ARRAY_VALUE, SET_ARRAY_VALUE.
-| Objects contained in an array can also be arrays
+| Objects contained in an array can also be arrays.

 GENERIC
 -------
 | *This object only can exist in Heap*
-| Represent an standard data value in Heap (mostly used in FFI or libraries)
+| Represent an standard data value in Heap (mostly used in FFI or libraries).

 HEAP_REF
 --------
 | *This object represent a direct reference to an object in Heap*
-| Is use internally by others object and can be used by FFI and libraries for internal uses
+| Is use internally by others object and can be used by FFI and libraries for internal uses.

 LIB_OBJ
 -------
 | *A generic library object that resides in Heap*
-| Is the main library object (see LIBRARIES)
+| Is the main library object (see LIBRARIES).